-In partnership with the City of Markham and Councillor Valerie Burke, the David Suzuki Foundation’s troop of 22 Butterflyway Rangers planted canoe gardens and pollinator patches in schoolyards, parks and gardens throughout the former Town of Thornhill.
+In partnership with the City of Markham and Coun.
+Valerie Burke, in 2017 the David Suzuki Foundation’s troop of 22 Butterflyway Rangers planted canoe gardens and pollinator patches in schoolyards, parks and gardens throughout the former Town of Thornhill.

-Special thanks to the Thornhill Horticultural Society, City of Markham staff and Councillor Burke, plus TD Friends of the Environment Foundation for supporting the project.
+Special thanks to the Thornhill Horticultural Society, City of Markham staff and Coun.
+Burke, plus TD Friends of the Environment Foundation, for supporting the project.

-The full list of Thornhill Butterflyway pollinator patches can be found below and in our interactive map.
+The full list of Thornhill Butterflyway pollinator patches can be found below and on our interactive map.

 - Pomona Mills Park canoe garden